 Beware of Door-to-Door Home Security Sales Scams

-As spring brings flowers and some of the best things back to life, it also brings out some of the worst.
+As the warmer temps bring flowers, vacations, and some of the best things back to life, it also brings out some of the worst.
 Door-to-door security sales scams are back.
 It disheartens us to bring you this news, but as you trust us to protect you, it’s our job to lay all of the cards on the table!

 Read this week’s blog to learn what to look for and how to protect yourself and your family from this seasonal version of uninvited danger.
 As you educate yourself, keep this in mind that Per Mar is here for you year-round and we will always be upfront with you, and make sure you feel safe and secure when you work with us.

 The Tactics & Red Flags of Home Security Scams